aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

     + [Serverless Backend Service](#serverless-backend-service)
   * [License](#license)

-This repository contains a GameLift example solution with a backend service designed for getting started with MacOS, Windows and mobile session-based multiplayer game development and leveraging deployment automation.
+This repository contains a solution for multiplayer session-based game hosting on AWS leveraging Amazon GameLift, a fully managed game server hosting solution, with a serverless backend service.
+The solution is designed for getting quickly started with multiplayer game development on MacOS and Windows.
+It includes infrastructure as code automation, as well as deployment scripts to deploy all the required resources, and supports Unity and custom C++ engines.

 This Readme includes the architecture overview, as well as deployment instructions and documentation for the serverless backend services of the solution.
 You can then branch out to the Unity and C++ specific Readmes ([Unity deployment README](README_UnityClientServer.md) or [C++ deployment README](CppServerAndClient/README.md)) as needed for the game client, game server setup and GameLift resources setup.